 How are you different from a normal script editor or consultant?
 I can help you develop your project, and work with the fans.
-Not just 'manage' them or 'deal' with them, but access fans, their wealth of knowledge, and their power online.
-And help show you how that can help your box office returns.
+Not just 'manage' them or 'deal' with them, but access fans, their wealth of knowledge, and their power online, which can help your box office returns/company success.

 I can also help with general audience construction and engagement; creating a company story, and incorporating your ethos throughout your business.

 How do you develop a project?
 It depends on the project.
 I consider the potential or existing audience, the motivations of the creators, the ways of communication already present in that audience and ways that they could be developed, and the expectations of that audience on the creative work.

 Think of Maru, that fantastic YouTube cat who has a slew of fans-- I could help manage how information is shared, which videos are most popular and why; thereby informing subsequent videos to have favourite elements, I could identify sites to have access to exclusive content, and I could advise on merchandise desired by the specific Maru fan.
 And that's just a wonderful cat that jumps in and out of boxes.
 Imagine how that process can work with a film with a good story and characters who audiences love, or with popular books that have fans who are attached to specific moments of the story, and who spend a lot of their time online talking to other fans and sharing that enthusiasm.